zowe/docs-site/docs/user-guide/install-zos.md

 7. Configure Zowe as a started task.

      The ZOWESVR must be configured as a started task (STC) under the IZUSVR user ID.
+You can do this after the `zowe-install.sh` script has completed by running the script `zowe-config-stc.sh`.
+To run this script, `cd` to the Zowe runtime directory that you specified in the `install:rootDir` in the `zowe-install.yaml` file, and execute the script from the `/install` directory created by the `pax` command.
+For example:
+     ```
+     cd /var/zowe/1.0.0
+     /zowe/builds/install/zowe-config-stc.sh
+     ```
+Alternatively, you can issue the commands manually:
+**Note:**:  You must replace `ZOWESVR` in the commands below with the name of your server that you specified as `memberName=ZOWESVR` in the `zowe-install.yaml` file

     - If you use RACF, issue the following commands: